janklab/MlxShake/README.md

 The project home page is the [GitHub repo page](https://github.com/janklab/ExportMlx).
 Bug reports and feature requests are welcome.

 ExportMlx is part of the [Janklab](https://janklab.net) suite of open source libraries for Matlab.

+## Contributing

+Contributions are appreciated!
+Right now I mostly need feature requests, bug reports, and especially example Live Script files that ExportMlx can be tested against.

+All contributions to ExportMlx must be dual-licensed under the BSD 3-Clause License and the special MathWorks-specific variant of the BSD 2-Clause License that ExportMlx is currently licensed under.
+This is so that ExportMlx can be easily relicensed to BSD 3-Clause in the future if its underlying `livescript2markdown` code is similarly relicensed.
+(Which would be nice, IMHO.)